Detecting State Changes in Functional Neuronal Connectivity using Factorial Switching Linear Dynamical Systems: Experimental evaluation

 \subsection{Simulated Data}

-We begin by exploring the performance of \mymodel{} in a synthetic example where the ground truth features are known (but not generated from the model).
+We begin by exploring the performance of \mymodel{} in a synthetic example where the ground truth features are known.
 This allows us to explore the ability to recover latent structure and showcase the benefits of using a factorial model over a simpler SLDS.
 We generate $T=1000$ time steps, with $K=4$ latent, 16-dimensional features $\theta_k$, as shown in Figure~\ref{fig:true_features}.
-Each figure has a latent continuous trajectory $z_t^{(k)}$ drawn either from a straight line or a sinusoid, as shown in Figure~\ref{fig:true_continuous}.
-These were combined with manually generated binary trajectories $h_t^{(k)}$(Figure~\ref{fig:true_binary}, Figure~\ref{fig:true_combined}) to obtain the rate shown in Figure~\ref{fig:true_rate}.
+Each feature has a latent continuous trajectory $z_t^{(k)}$ drawn either from a straight line or a sinusoid, as shown in Figure~\ref{fig:true_continuous}.
+These were combined with manually generated binary trajectories $\disc_t^{(k)}$(Figure~\ref{fig:true_binary}, Figure~\ref{fig:true_combined}) to obtain the rate shown in Figure~\ref{fig:true_rate}.
 This rate was used to sample random Poisson observations.

-In Figure~\ref{fig:sim_result}, we show the posterior means obtained via the inference procedure described in Section~\ref{sec:inference}.
+In Figure~\ref{fig:sim_result}, we show the posterior means obtained via the inference procedure described in Section~\ref{sec:inference}, using a regularization coefficient $\lambda=0.1$ (chosen via cross-validation as described in Appendix A of the Supplementary Material \citep{gong2025supplement}).
+We generate data with $K=4$ true latent features and for our model with $K=6$ to assess whether it can correctly identify the true number of active features.
 The results indicate that the Poisson rates are accurately recovered and are appropriately decomposed into the true generating features, demonstrating the model's ability to capture the underlying structure of the data.
-Even though we set $K=6$, the model correctly identifies the 4 latent features shown in Figure~\ref{fig:sim}.
-We note that, while the ConcreteFHMM uses a continuous-valued indicator $h_t^{(k)}$, in practice the values obtained are very close to zero or one (Figure~\ref{fig:learned_binary}); we see similar behavior in all other experiments in this section.
+Even though we set $K=6$, the model correctly identifies the four latent features shown in Figure~\ref{fig:sim}.
+We note that, while the RFSM uses a continuous-valued indicator $\disc_t^{(k)}$, in practice the values obtained are very close to zero or one (Figure~\ref{fig:learned_binary}); we see similar behavior in all other experiments in this section.